Police body camera

-In policing equipment, a body camera or wearable camera, also known as body-worn video (BWV), body-worn camera (BWC), or bodycam, is a wearable audio, video, or photographic recording system used by police to record events in which law enforcement officers are involved, from the perspective of the officer wearing it.
-They are typically worn on the torso of the body, pinned on the officer's uniform.
+In policing equipment, a police body camera or wearable camera, also known as body worn video (BWV), body-worn camera (BWC), or body camera, is a wearable audio, video, or photographic recording system used by police to record events in which law enforcement officers are involved, from the perspective of the officer wearing it.
+They are typically worn on the torso of the body, pinned on the officer's uniform, on a pair of sunglasses, a shoulder lapel, or a hat.
 Police body cameras are often similar to body cameras used by civilians, firefighters, or the military, but are designed to address specific requirements related to law enforcement.
-Body cameras were first worn by police in the United Kingdom in 2005, and have since been adopted by numerous police forces worldwide.

-Definition

-Device

-Body cameras are used by law enforcement to record their interactions with the public, or gather video evidence at crime scenes.
-There are numerous suppliers across the globe.
-Current body cameras are much lighter and smaller than the first experiments with wearable cameras as early as the late 1990s.
+Body cameras are used by law enforcement to record public interactions and gather video evidence at crime scenes.
+Current body cameras are much lighter and smaller than the first experiments with wearable cameras in the late 1990s.
 There are several types of body cameras made by different manufacturers.
-Each camera basically serves the same purpose, yet some function in slightly different ways than others or have to be worn in a specific way.
-Some are meant to be mounted on the chest or shoulder, while others are attached to glasses or may be worn in a function similar to a headband or on a helmet.
+Each camera serves the same purpose, yet some function in slightly different ways or have to be worn in a specific way.
+Police in the United Kingdom first began wearing body cameras in 2005, which have since been adopted by numerous police departments and forces worldwide.

-The various needs and budgets of police departments have led to a wide range of body camera equipment to be offered in recent years.
-Body camera manufacturers have constantly looked for technical innovations to improve their products.
 Many body cameras offer specific features like HD quality, infrared, night vision, fisheye lenses, or varying degrees of view.
-Other features specific to law enforcement are implemented in the hardware to integrate the bodycameras with other devices or wearables.
-Another example are automatic triggers that start the recording when the officer starts a specific procedure, for instance when a fire-arm or taser is pulled from a holster, when a siren is activated or when the car door opens.
+Other features specific to law enforcement are implemented in the hardware to integrate the body cameras with other devices or wearables.
+Another example is automatic triggers that start recording when the officer initiates a specific procedure, such as when a firearm or taser is drawn from a holster, when a siren is activated, or when the car door opens.